Kidney and ureteral stones are very common, but it is difficult to get an accurate figure for the number of sufferers in Europe.

 Anyone may develop a kidney stone during his or her lifetime.
 Stones can form if there is an imbalance in the way your body produces urine.
 This may be connected to how much you drink and whether there are substances in your urine which trigger stone formation.

 Stones can have other causes as well.

-- Early onset stone disease, especially in childhood or adolescence
+Early onset stone disease, especially in childhood or in teenage

 - A family history of stone disease